qdraw/starsky/documentation/docs/developer-guide/technologies/dotnet/readme.md

 for high performance and scalability, and is widely used in various applications that require dynamic content generation in C#.

-## Microsoft Application Insights
+## Open Telemetry

-Microsoft Application Insights is a real-time analytics and monitoring service that provides insights into the performance and usage of your applications.
+Open Telemetry is a real-time analytics and monitoring standard that provides insights into the performance and usage of your applications.
-It is a cloud-based solution that allows you to track application performance, detect and diagnose issues, and monitor user behavior.
+It is a solution that allows you to track application performance, detect and diagnose issues, and monitor user behavior.
 The service provides a wealth of data, including performance metrics, error tracking, and user telemetry, that can help you quickly identify and resolve issues and improve application quality.
-Additionally, Application Insights offers robust visualization and alerting capabilities, making it easier to quickly understand and respond to changes in your application's performance and usage.

 ## MedallionShell